 In the first three quarters of 2021 we have grown our customer base with nine additional container terminals.
-We can see that deep sea terminals around the world are realizing both the value of digitizing key processes and the impact of better and more accurate planning within quayside operations.
+We can see that deep sea terminals around the world are realizing both the value of digitizing key processes.
+Also, the impact of better and more accurate planning within quayside operations.
 We are truly proud to be working with some of the world’s leading container terminals and together unlock the value of digitization and optimization in their operations

 Niels Kristiansen, CEO of Portchain elaborates.

-Current investors leading the round
+Current investors leading Portchain’s investment round

 I am pleased with both the results we have been able to deliver in 2021 so far and with the additional funding we have taken in.
-We have a very strong and dynamic investor group as it is, and we are very happy to welcome Klaus Holse and Kim Baroudy to the group, each bringing a unique perspective and skillset to the table, which we believe will ultimately benefit our customers and the industry as a whole,
+We have a very strong and dynamic investor group as it is.
+And we are very happy to welcome Klaus Holse and Kim Baroudy to the group.
+Each bringing a unique perspective and skillset to the table, which we believe will ultimately benefit our customers and the industry as a whole,

 Niels Kristiansen explains.